yijunyu/trusted-programming.github.io/articles/Tools/rustdoc.md

 ### Improve appearance of the search crate filter

 This [pull request](https://github.com/rust-lang/rust/pull/100374) improved the display of the search crate filter dropdown.

+### Stabilize unclosed HTML tag lint

+This lint warns when an HTML tag in the documentation isn't closed.
+It was stabilized in [this pull request](https://github.com/rust-lang/rust/pull/101720).